Grand Prince Ŭian (born 1382): As crown prince

-During his reign as crown prince, his wife Hyeonbin Ryu and eunuch Yi Man (이만, 李萬) committed adultery, which resulted in punishment for both.
-Hyeonbin Ryu was deposed and banished from the palace whereas Yi Man was beheaded in 1393.
-Hyeonbin Shim was chosen as the crown prince's new wife in 1397.
+In 1393, his wife, Crown Princess Yu, committed adultery with an eunuch named Yi Man (이만), which resulted in punishment for both.
+Crown Princess Yu was deposed and banished whereas Yi Man was beheaded.
+Lady Shim was chosen as Yi Pangsŏk's new wife the following year; she was the daughter of Shim Hyosaeng (심효생), a high-ranking official and ally of Chŏng Tojŏn.

-On 15 September 1396, the crown prince's mother, Queen Sindeok, died.
+On 23 September 1396, Queen Sindeok, Yi Pangsŏk's mother and strongest supporter, died.

-First Strife of Princes
+First Strife of the Princes

-On 6 October 1398, the First Strife of Princes began under the leadership of Prince Jeongan Yi Bang Won.
-The crown prince personally led the army against Prince Jeongan's forces stationed in front of Gwanghwamun Gate, but he refused to confront the rebels after officer Bong Won-ryang (봉원량, 奉元良) reported, “From Gwanghwamun to Namsan, the elite cavalry is fully equipped".
+In October 1398, the First Strife of the Princes took place under the leadership of Prince Chŏngan (posthumously King Taejong).
+Yi Pangsŏk personally led the army against Prince Chŏngan's forces stationed in front of Gwanghwamun Gate, but refused to confront the rebels after an officer named Bong Wonryang (봉원량) reported that, "From Gwanghwamun to Namsan, the elite cavalry is fully equipped."